percona/percona-monitoring-plugins/docs/cacti/adding-graphs.rst

 Adding Graphs
 =============

 This document shows you how to add graphs to an existing template.
-Much of the technical background is covered in :ref:`_cacti_creating_graphs`, so you can treat this page as a quick-reference.
+Much of the technical background is covered in the documentation on creating graphs, so you can treat this page as a quick-reference.

 Here's what to do: